bcgov/entity/docs/Way of Working/Sprint Review.md

 #### Assets
 * xxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
 #### Entities
-* BComp Step 2 - People and Roles and Setp 5 - Cameron - 10 min
+* BComp Step 2 - People and Roles and Step 5 - Cameron - 10 min
 #### Name Request
 * will not be presenting on March 17
 #### Relationships